davidsh1405/nlp-financial-volatility-prediction/README.md

-Stock Sentiment Analysis: Predicting Market Trends through Twitter Using Support Vector Machine and Multinomial Naive Bayes algorithms
+Investigating Social Media Sentiment on the Stock Market with Machine Learning